 The City’s Urban Forestry Program identifies trees as a valuable asset to our community.
-Street trees (trees between the sidewalk and roadway in the public right of way) can beautify neighborhoods and increase property values.
-Trees can also reduce noise and air pollution, keep our homes cool in the summer, creates privacy, and furnishes homes for birds.
+Our publicly-owned trees (trees between the sidewalk and roadway in the public right of way) can beautify neighborhoods and increase property values.
+Trees can also reduce noise and air pollution, keep our homes cool in the summer, create privacy, and furnish homes for birds.

-The City conducts pruning of street trees in a 3-4 year cycle, with priority given to trees that have a greater tendency towards speedy growth, any emergency pruning for clearance or other immediate needs.
+The City conducts pruning of street trees as needed, with priority given to trees that have a greater tendency towards speedy growth, and any emergency pruning for clearance or other immediate needs.
 Additionally, the City also conducts tree planting (and concrete removal if needed)as requested by homeowners.